StanfordLegion/legion/README.md

 Legion
 ======

-The primary homepage for Legion is now located at [legion.stanford.edu](http://legion.stanford.edu).
+The Legion homepage is now at [legion.stanford.edu](http://legion.stanford.edu).

 Publicly visible repository for the Legion parallel programming project at Stanford University.